by Matt Slick

 First of all, cruelty is willfully and knowingly causing unnecessary pain and suffering upon someone.
 However, this definition doesn't work because not all suffering is bad.
 We can cause suffering to someone for a greater benefit.
 Resetting a bone, an injection of medicine, disciplining a child, etc., can cause pain and/or discomfort, but they are not cruel because they are intended to help people.

 So, how would we determine if Christianity is cruel?
 Is it the fact that it causes discomfort by restricting peoples' aberrant behaviors and selfish desires?
 Is Christianity cruel because it advocates loyalty, fidelity in marriage, and sexual purity?
 Christianity teaches that lying is wrong.
 Is it cruel to require honesty and integrity?
 Is it cruel to tell people not to steal?
 Is it wrong to have children obey their parents and honor them?
-Such requirements might be uncomfortable at times, but would anyone say they are cruelties?
+Such requirements might be uncomfortable at times, but would anyone say that they are cruelties?

 Misrepresentations of Christianity